douglasgreen/news/2025/03/22/en.md

 ### Remembering George Foreman: A Boxing Legend and Beloved Entrepreneur

 George Foreman, the legendary heavyweight boxing champion, passed away at the age of 76.
 Known for his powerful punches and charismatic personality, Foreman first captured the world’s attention by winning an Olympic gold medal in 1968.
 He became the world heavyweight champion in 1973 after a stunning victory over Joe Frazier.
 Despite losing to Muhammad Ali in the famous "Rumble in the Jungle," Foreman made a remarkable comeback in 1994, becoming the oldest heavyweight champion at 45.
 Beyond boxing, he was a successful entrepreneur, famous for the George Foreman Grill, which sold over 100 million units worldwide.
 Foreman was also a devout preacher and a loving family man, leaving behind a legacy of faith, resilience, and kindness.
 His life story is a testament to overcoming adversity and finding success both inside and outside the ring.

+### Maine Universities Comply with Federal Order to Exclude Transgender Athletes from Women's Sports

+In response to a directive from the Trump administration, universities in Maine have agreed to exclude transgender women from participating in women's sports.
+This decision came after the administration threatened to withhold federal funding, citing violations of Title IX, which prohibits sex-based discrimination in educational programs.
+The University of Maine System, which includes seven universities, confirmed its compliance with the new federal and NCAA rules.
+These rules were updated following an executive order by President Trump, which mandates that only individuals assigned female at birth can compete in women's sports.
+The university system emphasized its commitment to adhering to federal laws to ensure continued access to essential funding, which supports education and research initiatives across the state.
+This compliance marks a significant shift in policy, aligning with the federal government's stance on transgender participation in sports.